chonnessey/words/README.md

 ## By Adrian Camacho :electric_plug:

 ---
+### Heroku Link
+* Here is a link to my

 ### Project Description :pencil:

-* This project is a web application that allows the user to input a word and the definition for it.
+* This project is a web application that allows the user to input a word and the definition(s) for it.

+* It also allows the user to update and delete both, words and definitions.
 ---
 ### Tech Stack :floppy_disk:
 1. _Ruby 2.6.3_